-H. Shelton Weeks is the Department Chair of Economics and Finance and director of the Lucas Institute for Real Estate Development & Finance at Florida Gulf Coast University.
+H. Shelton Weeks is a professor of finance and director of the Lucas Institute for Real Estate Development & Finance at Florida Gulf Coast University.

 He has published multiple articles on pedagogical issues, corporate governance, and real estate.
 Weeks has extensive industry experience in valuation of real property with an emphasis on senior living projects.
 He is a member of the American Real Estate Society.
 He also has editorial experience on the Journal of Housing Research, and is co-editor of the Journal of Real Estate Practice & Education.